lemanschik/src_typescript/README.md

 # TypeScript

+## Usecases
+Mainly used to Transiple Legacy TypeScript and NodeJS Modules into ECMAScript it allows to transpil nodeJs modules via the bundler config and build flag into ESMModules with Type Declarations. it does so via creation of a TypeScript Bundle via a tsconfig.json and a additional tsconfig.types.js tsconfig.module.js they get used together with the tsconfig.json and allowJs checkJs flags to Produce ECMAScript Modules with the correct type exports added to the extra declaration d.ts file with the same name as the module

+module-name/tsconfig.json,tsconfig.module.js tsconfig.types.js<ts> depending on your needs if you want dynamic resolve able types use js + JSDOC typedef if you hard transpile use .ts export types * from 'me' with moduleResolution: bundle

 [TypeScript](https://www.typescriptlang.org/) is a set of modules to transpil the esoteric typescript lang into ECMAScript ESNext as also contains vairus integration and tools for ECMAScript and JSDOC Components.
 It also got support for a own bundler package format called tsconfig.json